TheRenegadeCoder/sample-programs/docs/projects/hello-world/_posts/2018-11-10-google-apps-script.md

 Alternatively, we can write scripts locally and upload them to Google Drive.
 At that point, we can connect the Google Apps Script tool to run our scripts.
 The link above has directions for that option as well.

-If you know of other ways to run Google Apps Script code, let me know in the comments.[^1]
+If you know of other ways to run Google Apps Script code, let me know in the comments.

 ---